Mont Blanc to the Matterhorn

 Accommodation

-There are 11 nights’ camping, two nights in mountain huts and one night in a village inn.
+The accommodation on this walking trip in the Alps includes 11 nights of camping, two nights in mountain huts and one night in a village inn.

-The campsites are mainly comfortable and modern with hot showers and electricity.
-Many have a bar and wifi and a lounge or sitting area.
-We provide a large communal tent (if we do not use the campsite communal area) where we eat at tables with benches and have an unlimited tea and coffee station, plus a camp bar.
-The campsites are in stunning settings and sharing an after-trek drink with newly made friends as the sun sets over a glaciated mountain is the perfect way to enjoy the great outdoors.
+Most of the campsites we use are modern with hot showers and electricity.
+Many have a bar and wifi, plus a lounge or sitting area.
+We provide a large communal tent (if we do not use the campsite communal area), where we eat at tables with benches and have an unlimited tea and coffee station, plus a camp bar.

 Accompanying you throughout the trek is a dedicated camp support leader who takes care of the logistics and catering.
-Your tent will be put up for you each night.
-In the morning, you will be asked to take your own tent down, put your bag in the back of the van and wash your own breakfast dish.
-On four nights out of 14, you will be asked to join a washing team and help with the dishes that night.
+Your tent is put up for you each night; in the morning, you should take it down, put your bag in the back of the van and wash your own breakfast dish.
+On four nights out of 14, you will also be asked to join a washing team and help with the dishes that night.
 A 20-minute job.
-Otherwise, you are free to relax and your time is your own.
+Otherwise, you are free to relax and take in the beauty of the Alps.

-All our equipment is bought with both comfort and practicality in mind and we hope represents a higher quality than most individuals would buy for themselves.
+All our equipment is bought with comfort and practicality in mind, and we hope it represents a higher quality than most individuals would buy for themselves.

 Two remote campsites are a little more basic than average and do not have showers.